fhahn/django-gaeauth/README.rst

 Django Gaeauth
 =======================
-An authentication backend, for login via Google Accounts on Google Appengine.
-Django-gaeauth uses the Google App Engine Users_ and Oauth_ API, so it only works on Google App Engine.
+An Django authentication backend for using the Google App Engine Users_ and Oauth_ API for user login/logout.

-You will also need the Djangoappengine backend for Django-Nonrel_.
+It only works on Google App Engine and you will also need the Djangoappengine backend for Django-Nonrel_.

 .. _Users: https://code.google.com/appengine/docs/python/users/functions.html
 .. _Oauth: https://code.google.com/appengine/docs/python/oauth/functions.html